 Having to answer questions about gaps in my resumé

 I quit a job because it was a shit show that was threatening my mental health, and ended up with a substantial resume gap after that.
 One of my current jobs, the one in mental health, I think I’m going to leave off my resumé entirely.
 So there are holes, and in my experience, interviewers tend to be nosy buggers; they want those holes filled in, or the application goes straight in the recycle bin.

-Except neither bullying nor mental illness are “acceptable” excuses for resumé holes.
+Except nothing mental health-related is considered an acceptable excuse for resumé holes.
 So what, more lies that I’d have to pull out of my ass that is getting sorer by the minute?

 Interviews are anxiety-provoking for anyone.
 Anxiety isn’t a huge part of my depression, but, unsurprisingly, it’s amplified in high-stress situations, and my brain runs in circles but doesn’t move forward.
 So then it’s a matter of figuring out a pre-medicating strategy; enough Ativan and/or Seroquel to tone it down without turning me into a drooling zombie.

 Managing triggers without crying or shutting down

 There was one interview I did while I was depressed, and I don’t remember if it was something the interviews said or the way they said it that triggered me, and I started crying.
 I couldn’t stop, so I just got up and walked out.
 Not surprisingly I never heard from them again.

 Mental illness is hard enough without having to concoct BS stories to appease potential employers who are bursting at the seams with stigma.
 Even employers who are more progressive are likely to have an easy time coming up with excuses not to hire someone who has a hard time explaining away the effects of their illness on their work history.